 The power of positivity with super blogger Kat Williams of Rock N Roll Bride Magazine

-buy gabapentin powder Interview originally posted March 2014
+where to buy Lyrica 150mg Interview originally posted March 2014

 I launched the Celebrating Creativity series way back in 2014, and my first even interview was with Kat Williams of Rock N Roll Bride.
 A lot changes in 2 years, that’s true, but being inspired and motivated by someone else’s story never does.
 I have been following Kat since 2010 when I was looking for inspiration for my own wedding.
 For me she stood out from the crowd and I loved the way she gives a voice for women who live by their own rules and celebrates individuality.
 So here she is…